awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 OpenSearch Service commonly is used with the following services:

 [Amazon CloudWatch](http://aws.amazon.com/documentation/cloudwatch/)
 OpenSearch Service domains automatically send metrics to CloudWatch so that you can monitor domain health and performance\.
-For more information, see [Monitoring OpenSearch Service cluster metrics with Amazon CloudWatch](managedomains-cloudwatchmetrics.md)\.
+For more information, see [Monitoring OpenSearch cluster metrics with Amazon CloudWatch](managedomains-cloudwatchmetrics.md)\.
 CloudWatch Logs can also go the other direction\.
 You might configure CloudWatch Logs to stream data to OpenSearch Service for analysis\.
 To learn more, see [Loading streaming data from Amazon CloudWatch](integrations.md#integrations-cloudwatch)\.

 [AWS CloudTrail](http://aws.amazon.com/documentation/cloudtrail/)